-Visiting the Forge
+Visit the Forge

 2025 Open Days:

-Saturday the 19th April
+Saturday 19th April

-Sunday the 11th May – National Mills Weekend
+Sunday 11th May- National Mills Weekend

-Saturday the 14th June
+Saturday 14th June

-Sunday the 13th July
+Sunday 13th July

-Saturday the 9th August
+Saturday 9th August

-Sunday the 14th September
+Sunday 14th September

-The forge is open from 12 Noon until 4pm (last admissions 3:30pm).
+The forge is open from 12pm until 4pm (last admissions 3.30pm).

-Admission is £6 per person, with under 14s entering for free.
+Admission is £6 per person, with under 14s entering for free!
 All admission fees contribute towards the restoration and maintenance of the site.
-You can either pay on the day by cash or card, or buy your tickets in advance through our website.
+You can either pay on the day by cash or card, or buy your tickets in advance through our website

 Private Tours